carknight8/Portfolio/README.md

-# Chase Marsalko - Personal Website
+# Carter Knight - Personal Website

 Welcome to the repository for my personal website, showcasing my work experience, skills, and projects.
 This website is built to serve as a professional portfolio and includes various interactive elements and responsive design.